pnlbwh/pnlutil/pipeline/README.md

-    redo  # Run whole pipeline for all cases redo 001.all  # Run whole pipeline for case '001' casestatus 001 # Print what files are generated so far for case '001' missing t1atlasmask  # Print a list of the atlas masks not yet generated redo `missing t1atlasmask`  # Generate all the missing atlas masks completed t1atlasmask  # Print a list of the completed t1 atlas masks redo `missing fs | head -n 2`  # Run freesurfer for the first 2 cases not yet generated redo `missing dwied` # Generate eddy current corrected DWI's redo `missing dwibetmask`  # Generated DWI masks
+    redo  # Run whole pipeline for all cases redo 001.all  # Run whole pipeline for case '001' casestatus 001 # Print what files are generated so far for case '001' missing t1mabs  # Print a list of the t1 masks not yet generated redo `missing t1mabs`  # Generate all the missing masks completed t1mabs  # Print a list of the completed t1 masks redo `missing fs | head -n 2`  # Run freesurfer for the first 2 cases not yet generated redo `missing dwied` # Generate eddy current corrected DWI's redo `missing dwibetmask`  # Generated DWI masks